smallpath/memory/README.md

 ##User Interface

-Memory support preview animation,what you have watched is what it will be after generating layers
+Memory supports preview animation,what you have watched is what it will be after generating layers

 ![screenshot7](https://raw.githubusercontent.com/Smallpath/Memory/master/_screenshot/1.gif)